 Amongst the gift-giving and good cheer, how much attention are you giving to medication safety this holiday season?

 After all, you’ve got a calendar full of parties, events, shopping, wrapping, baking, traveling, and more.
-But, despite your packed holiday schedule, now is one of the most critical times of year to focus on medication safety in your home.
+But, despite your packed holiday schedule, the holiday season is one of the most critical times of year to focus on medication safety in your home.

 Here are three reasons to lock your meds over the holidays: